Four top deputies to Eric Adams have resigned, New York mayor says

 Adams told Fox News on Friday that there was no “quid pro quo” to get the DOJ to drop the charges in exchange for his cooperation on immigration enforcement.
 Trump’s border czar, Tom Homan, on Sunday also called it “ridiculous” that concessions made by Adams to let Immigrations and Customs Enforcement into Rikers Island jail were related to the DOJ directive.

-Several city and state lawmakers have called for Adams’ resignation or for Gov. Kathy Hochul to use her power to remove him.
+Calls have grown from city and state lawmakers for Adams’ resignation or for Hochul to use her power to remove him.
 The Democratic governor has said she is weighing her options but has not committed to taking any action.

+Hochul said in a statement Monday night that she plans to convene city leaders at her Manhattan office Tuesday “for a conversation about the path forward.”

+She addressed the deputies’ resignations, saying, “If they feel unable to serve in City Hall at this time, that raises serious questions about the long-term future of this Mayoral administration.”

 In response to the deputies’ resignations Monday, City Council Speaker Adrienne Adams said the mayor should resign.
 The speaker said in a tersely worded statement that the mayor had “lost the confidence and trust of his own staff, his colleagues in government and New Yorkers.”